On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Applications

 \begin{rem} For the probabilities $\PP(X_n\gqq K)$ for $K\gqq 2$, which are not nested events any more due to the lack of positive invariance of the set of states $\{0, \dots, K\}$ for any $K\gqq 1$.
 However, there are similar estimates available (see \cite[Theorem 10.1]{Harris64}, \cite{NagVak76}, \cite[Theorem 1]{Wachtel08}).
 If $\EE [Y_1^2]<\infty$, then

 where $K_0=\inf\{k>0:\PP(Y_1=K)\neq 0\}$.
 Additionally, for all bounded sequences $\frac{K}{n}=\frac{K(n)}{n}$ we have

 where $c_K(n)\to 0$, as $n\to\infty$.
-The right-hand side of \eqref{eq:Xngeqkineq2} is not summable and hence there is \textbf{no almost sure v.
-MDF tradeoff} { obtainable in the sense of Lemma~\ref{lem:Quant BC for e_n}.
+The right-hand side of \eqref{eq:Xngeqkineq2} is not summable and hence there is no tradeoff obtainable in the sense of Lemma~\ref{lem:Quant BC for e_n}.
 However, by direct comparison we can obtain the moment estimate from the previous remark: Since $\PP(X_n\gqq K)\lqq\PP(X_n\gqq 1)$, also

 and thus, using the monotonicity of $x\mapsto\frac{x}{\ln(1+x)}$, we also have